F3Nation-Community/slackblast/README.md

 11. Use ctrl-C to stop both Ngrok and nodemon
 12. Repeat steps 6-11 whenever you stop and want to come back to your app

+> [!NOTE]
-If you want to access your db through dbeaver, you can set it up like a normal db connection.
+> If you want to access your db through dbeaver, you can set it up like a normal db connection.
 Note, if using WSL, your WSL's IP address CAN CHANGE, meaning you would need to edit your connection when it does.
 I got the Server Host port number by running `wsl hostname -I` from Powershell from Windows.

 <img src="assets/local_setup.png" width="500">

+> [!NOTE]
+> if you add or change packages via `poetry add ...`, you will need to also add it to `slackblast/requirements.txt`.
+You can make sure that this file fully reflects the poetry virtual environment via: `poetry export -f requirements.txt -o requirements.txt --without-hashes`